 For the past several years, Gian Maria Milesi-Ferretti, now a senior fellow in the Hutchins Center at Brookings, and Philip Lane, now chief economist of the European Central Bank, have been curating a database on external financial assets and liabilities for more than 200 countries that stretches back to 1970—the External Wealth of Nations.
 The Hutchins Center is now making the entire dataset [Excel download] widely available online and will update it regularly.
+The December 2022 analysis of these data can be found here.

 What does the External Wealth of Nations (EWN) measure?